MoOx/postcss-cssnext/README.md

 > Use tomorrow's CSS syntax, today.

-_This is not a CSS preprocessor, but can replace one._
+_This is not a classic CSS preprocessor, but can replace one._
 This is a CSS transpiler (CSS4+ to CSS3) that allows you to use tomorrow's CSS syntax today.
 It transforms CSS specs that are not already implemented in popular browsers into more compatible CSS.
 Take a look at [available features](#available).